 Music by Camille Saint-Saëns

 Choreography by Mikhail Fokine

-Performed by female dancers of BTUK 2 joined by guest artists from Ballet Theatre UK Company, past and present, Emily Boswall, Ester Cameron, Claire Corruble, Inês Ferreira, Erin Flaherty, Rose Hardiman, Miriam Konnerth, Katie Norman and Anna Yliaho
+Performed by female dancers of BTUK 2 joined by guest artists from Ballet Theatre UK Company, past and present, including Emily Boswall, Ester Cameron, Claire Corruble, Inês Ferreira, Rose Hardiman, Miriam Konnerth, Katie Norman, Anna Yliaho and Stella Casson Du Mont.